csvl/SEMA/README.md

-  timeout              Timeout in seconds before ending extraction (default : 600) string_resolve       Do we try to resolv references of string (default : False) memory_limit         Skip binary experiment when memory > 90% (default : False) verbose              Verbose output during calls extraction (default : False) family               Family of the malware (default : Unknown) exp_dir              Directory to save SCDG extracted (default : Default) binary_path          Name of the binary to analyze
+  timeout              Timeout in seconds before ending extraction (default : 600) string_resolve       Do we try to resolv references of string (default : False) memory_limit         Skip binary experiment when memory > 90% (default : False) log_level            Level of log, can be INFO, DEBUG, WARNING, NONE (default : INFO) family               Family of the malware (default : Unknown) exp_dir              Directory to save SCDG extracted (default : Default) binary_path          Name of the binary to analyze